dannguyen/journalism-syllabi/README.md

         <h5>Data and Databases » 2014; Summer <br>
             <a href="https://github.com/ledeprogram/courses/tree/master/databases">Homepage/Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This course considers both the scientific and social implications of counting, turning the world into bits.
+        This course considers both the scientific and social implications of counting, turning the world into bits.
 Students will learn human protocols (census and survey, interview, crowdsourcing, and experiments) and computer- or computer-assisted strategies and tools for collecting data.
-These distinctio...</em></p>
+These distinctio
+        </small></p>

         <p>Instructors: Allison Parrish, Matthew Jones</p>
     </td>
     <td>
-        Columbia University
+        <small>Columbia University</small>
     </td>
   </tr>